mozartmariz/S-D/README.md

 ✔ How do ethanol and gasoline compete in Brazil’s flex-fuel market?

-✔ What drives seasonal fluctuations in fuel demand?
+✔ What is the maximum storage for fuel in Brazil?

-✔ How do government policies (e.g., Petrobras pricing) impact supply?

 📂 Data Sources